 - 1101.1 Short Title.
-This Resolution may be cited and referred to as the "Montezuma County Land Use Code, the "Land Use Code", or the "Code".
+This Resolution may be cited and referred to as the "Montezuma County Land Use Code, the Land Use Code", or the Code".
 Individual sections of this Land Use Code may have short titles which are generally applicable to the regulations contained in those sections. - 1101.2 Authority.
-This Land Use Code is adopted pursuant to 24-65-101 et seq., C.R.S., as amended (Colorado Land Use Act); 24-67-101 et seq., C.R.S., as amended (PUD Act of 1972); 25-1-611 C.R.S., as amended (Health Regulations); 29-20-101 et seq., C.R.S., as amended, (Local Government Land Use Control Enabling Act); 30-11-101 et seq., C.R.S., as amended, (County Powers); 30-28-101 et seq., C.R.S., as amended, (County Planning and Building Codes, Zoning, and Subdivision Regulations); 30-28-401 et seq., C.R.S., as amended, (Cluster Development); and all other applicable laws. - 1101.3 Application.
-This Land Use Code shall apply to all land in the unincorporated areas of Montezuma County.
+This Land Use Code is adopted pursuant to 24-65-101 et seq., C.R.S., as amended (Colorado Land Use Act); 24-67-101 et seq., C.R.S., as amended (PUD Act of 1972); 25-1-611 C.R.S., as amended (Health Regulations); 29-20-101 et seq., C.R.S., as amended, (Local Government Land Use Control Enabling Act); 30-11-101 et seq., C.R.S., as amended, (County Powers); 30-28-101 et seq., C.R.S., as amended, (County Powers); 30-28-101 et seq., C.R.S., as amended, (Cluster Development); and all other applicable laws.

+1101.3 Application.

+- A. This Land Use Code shall apply to all land in the unincorporated areas of Montezuma County.
 After the adoption of this Code it shall be unlawful for any person to change the use of land or subdivide property in the unincorporated areas of Montezuma County except in compliance with this Code.
-The approval or denial of a plat, plan, or agreement shall be supported by written findings. - 1101.4 Vested Rights.
+The approval or denial of a plat, plan, or agreement shall be supported by written findings. - B. Because the Dolores River Valley is the primary water source for the People in the Town of Dolores, the City of Cortez, and much of the unincorporated areas of Montezuma County, it is absolutely essential that the quality of the water in the Dolores River be preserved.
+Therefore, to preserve said water quality it is necessary that some of the generally applicable regulations in this Land Use Code be modified for application in the Dolores River Valley.
+Said regulations as so modified shall govern development in the Dolores River Valley.
+For the purposes of this Land Use Code, the Dolores River Valley is the geographical area delineated by the Dolores River Valley Map marked Exhibit 1, attached hereto and made part hereof.
+Said area shall hereinafter be referred to in this Land Use Code as the Dolores River Valley. - 1101.4 Vested Rights.
 A vested property right shall be deemed established with respect to any property upon final approval, with or without conditions, of a site specific development plan following notice and public hearing as provided in 24-68-101 et seq., C.R.S., as amended, and this Resolution.
 "Site specific development plan" means a final subdivision plat or planned unit development plan or High Impact Permit as provided in this Resolution.
 Zoning is not part of a "site specific development plan" and shall not create any vested property rights.
 Publication of notice of the site specific development plan approval and creation of a vested property right shall be in accordance with 24-68-103 et seq., C.R.S., as amended.
 A property right which has been vested shall remain vested as provided by 24-68-104 et seq., C.R.S., as amended, subject to forfeiture as provided in 24-68-103 et seq., C.R.S., as amended.

-Chapter 1: Section 2 - Threshold Standards for All Development
+Chapter 1: Section 2 -- Threshold Standards for All Development